 Welcome to the GW Department of East Asian Languages and Literatures (EALL).
 Part of the Columbian College of Arts and Sciences, EALL focuses on the teaching and research of the Chinese, Japanese, Korean, and Vietnamese languages and cultures.
 We offer both majors and minors in Chinese and Japanese Language and Literature, and also a minor in Korean Language and Literature.
 Double majors and minors are possible with other GW schools and departments.
 We are also launching a new MA proram in Chinese Language and Culture in Fall 2016.

-(Pictured above are the faculty members of EALL in early 2014)
+(Pictured above are the faculty members of EALL in August 2015)

 EALL prepares students for significant careers in East Asian affairs and related fields by helping them develop leadership qualities through rigorous academic and professional training.
 The department also organizes academic events such as the oldest and continuous annual Hahn Moo-Sook Colloquium, to promote interdisciplinary and international dialog.
 Careers in East Asia related fields offer very diverse opportunities in a world in which East Asia plays an increasingly important role.
 The students in our program go into government, diplomacy, business, academia, intelligence, medicine, and the legal profession.